conan-io/docs/integrations/gitlab.rst

 Other setups might be possible, but for this example we are assuming that you are using github and also uploading your final packages to Bintray.
 You could follow these steps:

 #.
-First, create an empty gitlab repository, lets call it "hello", for creating a "hello world" package.
+First, create an empty gitlab repository, let's call it "hello", for creating a "hello world" package.
 Gitlab allows to create it with a Readme, license and .gitignore.
 #.
 Get the credentials User and API Key (remember, Bintray uses the API key as "password", not your main Bintray account password)
 #.
 Create a conan repository in Bintray under your user or organization, and get its URL ("Set me up").
 We will call it ``UPLOAD_URL``
 #.
 Under your project page, *Settings -> Pipelines -> Add a variable*, add the ``CONAN_PASSWORD`` environment variable with the Bintray API Key.
 If your Bintray user is different from the package user, you can define your Bintray username too, defining the environment variable ``CONAN_LOGIN_USERNAME``